 The service has also continued to implement sector learning following the Manchester Arena Inquiry.
-Colleagues from Manchester Fire and Rescue Service, who were involved in the Manchester Arena Inquiry, came into Service in February 2024 and presented a case study on the incident, highlighting further learning.
+Colleagues from Manchester Fire and Rescue Service, who were involved in the Manchester Arena Inquiry, visited the service in February 2024 and presented a case study on the incident, highlighting further learning.

-During March 2024 the Service undertook a full scale, 'no-notice', exercise with all blue light partners to test the application of some of the learning from the Manchester Arena Inquiry.
+During March 2024 the service undertook a full scale, 'no-notice', exercise with all blue light partners to test the application of some of the learning from the Manchester Arena Inquiry.